 Meal kit company Gousto, founded by Cambridge Judge Business School alumnus, reaches ‘unicorn’ $1bn valuation and says the boom in online food will continue after the pandemic.

-Founded by Timo Boldt, an alumus of the Executive MBA programme at Cambridge Judge Business School (EMBA 2014), meal kit company Gousto recently achieved “unicorn” status – a valuation of more than $1bn – after new investment and rocketing sales during the UK’s coronavirus lockdown.
+Founded by Timo Boldt, an alumus of the Executive MBA programme at Cambridge Judge Business School (EMBA 2014), meal kit company Gousto achieved “unicorn” status – a valuation of more than $1bn – after new investment and rocketing sales during the UK’s coronavirus lockdown.

 Timo is convinced that the boom in his “recipe-in-a-box” sector is not a temporary blip, but is here to stay.

 “We believe the shift to online in grocery is permanent and is simply an acceleration of a pre-existing trend,” he says.
 “Figures from the Office for National Statistics show online food sales accelerating from +85% year-on-year in April 2020 to +99% in October 2020 despite less stringent lockdown measures” following the summer easing of the UK’s initial lockdown.

 The latest investment in Gousto comes from existing partners Perwyn and BGF, following a scramble for grocery delivery service subscriptions during the COVID-19 lockdown and a high-profile endorsement by celebrity fitness coach Joe Wicks, known for his workout videos.

 The company says the new funds will enable greater investment in technology and fulfilment capacity to better serve its customers.
 With a 300-person office in west London and two fulfilment centres in Lincolnshire, the company now employs more than 1,000 people.
 Gousto is opening two further fulfilment centres in Thurrock and Warrington over the next 18 months that it expects to create thousands of more jobs.